novski/diagrams.net-cable-list/README.md

 ## Restrictions:
 - Not connected cables (loose ends) are omitted.
-- Cable Labels are fixed to digits 00000-09999.
+- Cable Labels are fixed to only digits 00000-09999.
-- Cable Numbers are incremented from the highest number found on any page.
+- Cable Numbers are incremented upwards from the highest number found on any page.
 - wxpython has certain problems with python 3.10+

 ## How to debugg: